gldn-god/big-brained-brads/README.md

 But really - how big is a brain?

 *  Connects to Kaggle via API token using Python.
 It extracts-and-unzips all files from the data source, which includes 1 CSV.
-*  Using pandas, CSVs are loaded to dataframes then prepared/transformed for their final migration to a PostgreSQL database.
+*  Using pandas, CSVs are loaded to dataframes then prepared/transformed for their final migration to a SQLite database.
-*  PostgreSQL and pgAdmin were used as the database solution
-*
-*

-# MAKE AN EDIT
+*  Website collects user submissions of data via POST form button  and writes values to SQLite db
+*  The page resets back to index and views update each time a submission is made

 <!-- BUILT WITH -->
 ## Built With

 * Jupyter Notebook
-* React.js
 * Flask
 * Kaggle
 * MS Word
-* pgAdmin
+* SQLite
-* PostreSQL
+* Pandas
 * Python
+* SQLAlchemy

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/willserene/big-brained-brads/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/gldn_god/big-brained-brads/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->